KBlixt/PlexDBI/README.md

 # PlexDatabaseEditor

-a small script that is intended to manipulate Plex's homescreen table "Recently added movies" it can also use tmdb api if the user have an api key. otherwise that'll be ignored.
+a small script that is intended to manipulate Plex's homescreen table "Recently added movies" it can also use the tmdb-api if the user have an api key. otherwise that'll be ignored.
 ----------
 whenever this script is run the Recently added movie table will be "refreshed" and from right to left